Why Do Authors Choose Smith Publicity?

-A little over a year ago I had just finished my first book.
+A little over a year ago, I had just finished my first book.
 After doing some research, I determined that I should not only be an indie author but an indie publisher as well.
 So kingkahan.com was born.
 I was under the illusion that getting the book completed would be the most difficult part of the process.
 I had no idea the monster of book marketing that awaited me.

-Thankfully as I finished my purchase on Bowker for my barcodes there was a link to marketing your book that went directly to Smith Publicity.
-I crafted an email right away and was pleasantly surprised when a business development associate wrote me back with their extensive application process explaining that only after a review of the requirements could your work be considered.
+Thankfully as I finished my purchase on Bowker for my barcodes, there was a link to marketing your book that went directly to Smith Publicity.
+I crafted an email right away and was pleasantly surprised when a business development associate wrote me back with their extensive application process, explaining that only after a review of the requirements could your work be considered.
 In an instant gratification internet world, where marketing companies are taking every book if the price is right, Smith Publicity stood out as one with integrity who would only back projects they believed in.

-A week later I was talking with business development again and signing up for my first campaign with Smith Publicity.
-Unlike other book publicity companies that just request certain items — taking out the personal connection — Smith Publicity thrives on taking the time to develop a collaborative connection between the publicist and the client.
-As a client you are assigned a publicist who talks with you weekly, takes time to hear the purpose of your project, and advocates for your goal consistently throughout the entire campaign.
+A week later, I was talking with business development again and signing up for my first campaign with Smith Publicity.
+Unlike other book publicity companies that just request certain items — taking out the personal connection — Smith Publicity thrives on taking the time to develop a collaborative relationship between the publicist and the client.
+As a client, you are assigned a publicist who talks with you weekly, takes time to hear the purpose of your project, and advocates for your goal consistently throughout the entire campaign.
 There are also knowledgeable staff members within Smith Publicity that are available to you to discuss other aspects of the book industry.

-So if you want the classiest most caring marketing team promoting your project Smith Publicity is the one for you.
+So if you want the classiest most caring marketing team promoting your project, Smith Publicity is the one for you.
 The empty promises offered by other companies at a cheaper price tag are just those; empty promises from people wanting to make a buck off your hopes and dreams.
-Once you sign with Smith they’re forever in your corner even when your campaign ends.
+Once you sign with Smith, they’re forever in your corner even when your campaign ends.

 Chrissie Kahan is an advocate for equity and students with disabilities.
 As an educator for the past 15 years and an assistant principal for the past 8, she has experience working in partnership with parents, teachers, and related service providers.
 Chrissie has always had a heart for children, especially advocating for kids who have been labeled as “behavior problems.”
 She is special-education certified and serves as the Individualized Education Program (IEP)/Student Support Team Chair within her elementary school.